 Earlier this year, Welspun India received 1st rank under ‘Best Industry’ category at the National Water Awards by the Union Ministry of Jal Shakti for its water stewardship and state-of-the-art 30 million litres per day sewage treatment plant (STP) at Anjar in the drought-prone Kutch district.
 The company was also recognized with a Jury Special Mention Award for its STP to recycle and reuse domestic sewage at the Frost & Sullivan and TERI’s Sustainability 4.0 Awards 2021, which honoured companies embedding Sustainability with Economic Value Creation.

 In December 2021, for its maiden ranking on the DJSI, Welspun India’s ESG Score stands at 48, which is over 62% higher than the average industry score.
 In May 2022, the company also received industry-leading scores in CRISIL’s Sustainability Yearbook 2022.
 These scores are highest within textiles sector and across each individual dimension – Environment, Social, and Governance.

-Sharp focus on product innovation, customer centricity, inclusive growth and resource efficiency has led to Welspun India’s high ranking into the prestigious sustainability indices.
+Sharp focus on product innovation, customer centricity, non woven manufacturer in india inclusive growth and resource efficiency has led to Welspun India’s high ranking into the prestigious sustainability indices.
 This reaffirms the company’s strategic efforts to integrate ESG drivers and a circular approach in all aspects of its day-to-day operations.